tidal3527/stable-research/docs/01-stablecoins-101/02-history-and-evolution/index.md

 ## Key Phases of Stablecoin Development

 ### 1. Growth of Fiat-Backed Stablecoins
 Fiat-backed stablecoins like USDC (issued by Circle) gained popularity due to their simplicity and perceived security.
-They became critical for crypto trading, payments, and institutional use cases.
+They became critical for crypto trading, payments and institutional use cases.
 Their widespread adoption has also led to increased regulatory attention on stablecoins.

 ### 2. The Rise of Decentralized Stablecoins
 In 2017, MakerDAO launched DAI, a fully decentralized stablecoin backed by over-collateralized crypto assets.
 This model eliminated reliance on traditional banks and introduced community governance.
 DAI’s success paved the way for more decentralized alternatives to fiat-backed stablecoins.